- 1 How do you use a laser level outdoors?

 But do laser levels work outside?

-Yes, laser levels work outside, but they’re not visible to the naked eye.
+Yes, laser levels do work outside, but they’re not visible to the naked eye.
+Especially if it’s nice and sunny outside.
 Your level needs a receiver or laser detector card to sense the beam.
 In addition, models that come with special goggles make the laser beam visible.

 It’s more than that in reality so keep reading to find out everything you need to know!